BMCooley/fullstack-prisma-nextjs-blog/README.md

 - [NextAuth.js](https://next-auth.js.org/) for authentication.
 - [PostgreSQL](http://postgresql.org/) as the database of choice.

-Before you deploy the application to Vercel, ensure you
+Before you deploy the application, ensure you
-- (Optional) Sign in to Railway and create a PostgreSQL database
 - Create a separate GitHub OAuth application before you deploy your application
 - Update the **Authorization callback URL** with the URL of the deployed app after successfully deploying the app